JasonLiu1229/University-Vault/AI/Examen/Examen samenvatting.md

 - Curve fitting (regression, function approximation):
 	![[Pasted image 20240123215851.png]]
+	So choosing from a wider hypothesis space might not be always the solution.
+It might better but like previously mentioned, it might be overfitted.

 - **Consistency** vs. **simplicity**
+	- Consistency will give more consistent result
+	- Simple function will generalize to new data better
+	- Usually not achievable to gain both so we need to have a trade-off
 - Ockham’s razor

 ### Consistency vs. Simplicity
 - Fundamental trade-off: bias vs. variance
+	- bias -> to small hypothesis space -> we can't match the training data -> the results will be more consistent so small variance
+	- variance -> but if we have a complex system, we probably have a low bias or even zero but we choose a to specific one and could have high variance.

 - Usually algorithms prefer consistency by default (why?)
+	- We usually drive errors to zero in algorithms.
+So we are basically asking for it.

 - Several ways to operationalize “simplicity”
 	- Reduce the **hypothesis space**